How to get in touch

 Ann Trusson MBACP (Accred), Student Counsellor and Welfare Officer

 Welfare and financial guidance

 The term 'welfare' covers a range of issues relating to awards and grants, social security benefits and health; in fact, anything which may affect your well-being or prevent you from making the most of your time at the University.
 Speaking with someone in Student Welfare may make your difficulties easier to resolve.

 Counselling and therapy can help when you are feeling anxious, angry, overwhelmed and confused, sad or just ‘not yourself’.
 The process can help with how you feel about yourself and how you relate to others.

 Sessions last for 45 mins and are usually weekly or fortnightly.
 Call for an initial chat and we can arrange our first meeting.

 Both our counsellors are professionally trained and have extensive experience at working with students and belong to relevant counselling/therapy professional bodies.

 Care Leavers and Looked-After Young People

-Leeds College of Art is committed to supporting young people from a care background going on to study at the College.
+Leeds Arts University is committed to supporting young people from a care background going on to study at the University.
 Further details can be found through the following link.